transdigiware/blockchain/howto/ibp-console-join-network.md

 *Figure 3.
 Associate the CA admin identity*

 You can view the CA admin identity in your console wallet by clicking on the **Wallet** in the left navigation.
-Click on the identity to view the certificate and private key of the CA admin.
+Click the identity to view the certificate and private key of the CA admin.
 The identity is not stored in your console or managed by {{site.data.keyword.IBM_notm}}.
 It is only stored in local browser storage.
 If you change browsers, you will need to import this identity into your Wallet to be able to operate the CA. Click **Export identity** to download the identity and keys.

 **Task: Check your Wallet**